 - Milwaukee: CORE

-If your county is not listed above and you need help now, call your county crisis line, the National Suicide Prevention Lifeline (800-273-8255), or go to the nearest hospital emergency room.
+If your county is not listed above and you need help now, call your county crisis line, the Suicide & Crisis Lifeline (988), or go to the nearest hospital emergency room.

 Know your rights